rocky-linux/wiki.rockylinux.org/docs/team/testing/QA/Testcase_Kickstart_Installation.md

 1. Copy a valid Kickstart file to a USB stick
 1. Connect the USB stick to the test system
 {% include 'testing/qa_setup_boot_to_media.md' %}
-1. Hit 'e' to edit the boot command
+1. Hit the Tab key to edit the boot command
 1. Provide a local Kickstart file by supplying the GRUB boot option `inst.ks=file:/path/to/local.ks` or a remote Kickstart file by supplying the GRUB boot option `inst.ks=https://dl.rockylinux.org/remote.ks`.

 ## How to test